 However, they also have the fastest response time speed for the best fast-paced gaming performance.

-Lastly, TN panels have the weakest colors in comparison to other panels, but that’s the price you must pay for such a quick response time.
+Lastly, TN panels have the weakest colors in comparison to other panels, but that’s the price you must pay for such a quick response time, at least at this price range.

 Thanks to its 1ms response time speed, pixels can rapidly change from one color to another which in turn eliminates trailing and motion blur of fast moving objects.